-Quasi-Public Park: Jefferson Township Community Park located on Hatfield Street in Jefferson.
-The park is 7.38 acres with 2 ball fields, 2 pavilions, basketball court, playground equipment, bleachers, 2 dug outs, and a restroom.
+Jefferson Township Community Park: located on Hatfield Street in Jefferson.
+The park is 7.38 acres and has 2 ball fields, 2 pavilions, a basketball court, playground, and restrooms.

 (Information Source: wikipedia.org (Wikipedia, the Free Online Encyclopedia))

 USEPA FIPS Code for Pennsylvania = 42, Greene County = 059 (42059).

 Federal Information Processing Standards Codes for states, counties, and named populated places; are a standardized set of numeric or alphabetic codes issued by the National Institute of Standards and Technology (NIST) to ensure uniform identification of geographic entities through all federal government agencies.
 The entities covered include: states and statistically equivalent entities, counties and statistically equivalent entities, named populated and related location entities (such as, places and county subdivisions), and American Indian and Alaska Native areas.

 To search for cemeteries, villages and other features within Greene County, visit the